vijayrami/Magelearn_SimpleNote/README.md

 - Add new field in checkout
 - Add new tab in sales order view page.
 - Modify sales order view page info at admin.
-- Modify sales order view page infor at front end.
+- Modify sales order view page info at front end.
 - Display customer's previous orders in new tab in Sales order view page at admin.